Early Years Curriculum

 - Learning and Development

 - All children are valued.
-We build upon children's previous experience at home and take into account children's interests and strengths as we plan for them.
+We build upon children's previous experience at home and take into account children's interests and strengths as we play.
 Our aim is to develop the natural curiosity in children by encouraging them to ask questions and try to find answers.
-Observation and assessment are used as part of our practice with post-it notes (wow moments) digital and video cameras, to record the learning process.
+Observation and documentation are used as part of our practice.

 - Details of your child's progress and achievements will be shared with you and their primary school.
 There will be opportunities to meet with your child's key worker during the year in addition to informal discussions.